OldBlackJoe/mybatis-mapper/README.md

  - The XML file must have one 'mapper' element, which must have the 'namespace' attribute.
  - mybatis-mapper recognizes and parses the 'select', 'insert', 'update', and 'delete' elements in the 'mapper' element as SQL statements.
  - You do not need to use CDATA section in xml.
- - Sadly, other properties are ignored in the current version.
+ - Sadly, other attributes are ignored in the current version.

 Second, writing Node.js codes. <br>
 ```javascript